CE-Programming/toolchain/docs/static/coding-guidelines.rst

 .. code-block:: c

-    // locates the first occurance of the character in the string void findFirstChar(string_t* str) {
+    // locates the first occurrence of the character in the string void findFirstChar(string_t* str) {
         ...
     }